Vivek Prasad: Junior Hockey

-Prasad led the Indian junior team at the 2018 Summer Youth Olympics.
+Prasad led the Indian under-18 hockey5s team at the 2018 Summer Youth Olympics.
 Not only did he play an important role in the midfield but he was also India's joint-highest goal-scorer for India in the tournament.
 In the final against Malaysia, Vivek Sagar Prasad scored twice but India went on to lose 4-2 and settled for silver.

 He also captain Indian team at the 2021 Men's FIH Hockey Junior World Cup where they lost Bronze medal match with france and secure 4th position.